Thewbi/neorv32/README.md

 bus_req_o.burst <= '1'; -- this is a burst transfer
 ```

-Here there is bus lock followed by a burst transfer.
+There is a bus lock followed by a burst transfer.

 The CPU frontend (neorv32\rtl\core\neorv32_cpu_frontend.vhd) sets these values to 0